 I wonder, though, if Marx would have seen Facebook’s owners more as landowners or ‘rentiers’ than as capitalists.
 Websites don’t create any value, but by exploiting their property rights in highly sophisticated advertising space they allow capitalists to compete with each other in exchange for a slice of the heightened surplus value.
 Facebook’s appearance as a (free) leisure good is supported by its essence as prime retail space.This rentier model isn't peculiar to social media.
 It's the hegemonic business model (albeit with varying degrees of sophistication) operating across all sites attempting to make money from online activities.

-With all this in mind, it's time to return to the four year old problem above.
+With all this in mind, it's time to return to a four year old problem.
 Lisa Adkins argued that capitalism is creating new opportunities and strategies for capital accumulation.
 Taking freelance web designers as an example, Adkins argued they build websites and charge according to the number of potential hits it would likely generate.
 In the old terms, the designer is not exploiting their labour power as would a self-employed small business owner.
 Instead earnings are entirely future-oriented, based on time that does not yet exist.

 I was sceptical then and I remain doubly so now.
 I think Adkins here confuses abstract socially necessary labour with the concrete actuality of a particular kind of a digital labour process.
 Unlike workers who are directly involved in the production of surplus value, a freelance worker has a greater degree of freedom.
 Whereas someone working for an employer is contractually obliged to perform a certain set of hours over and above the work necessary to generate enough value for material and cultural subsistence, a freelancer can choose to put in enough labour time to meet the cost pressures of their self-reproduction and that's it, or work more hours (provided the market allows for it) to accumulate more capital for expansion, or more cash for personal consumption.